apache/datasketches-memory/README.md

 ## DEVELOPER USAGE
 In this environment the developer needs to build the Memory component from source and run the Memory Component tests.

 * Fork this project at https://github.com/apache/datasketches-memory into your own GitHub development site.
 The 7.0.X releases will be located in the branch 7.0.X.
+    * Note: although it is possible to build this project from just the source downloaded from Apache, the forked GitHub project includes the GitHub/workflows that the Apache source download does not.
+These workflows provide comprehensive CI testing as well as helpful tools for releasing the project to Apache and Maven Central.
-* Provide a [toolchains.xml](https://maven.apache.org/guides/mini/guide-using-toolchains.html) in your local system at `~/.m2/toolchains.xml` and configured with at least JDK versions 11, 17 and 21.
+* You must provide a [toolchains.xml](https://maven.apache.org/guides/mini/guide-using-toolchains.html) in your local system at `~/.m2/toolchains.xml` and configured with at least JDK versions 11, 17 and 21.
     * This project uses the maven-toolchains-plugin to ensure that each module is strictly compiled against its target Java release version, regardless of your default JAVA_HOME.
 * You must have `gpg-agent` running in your terminal.
     * Note: The Maven release plugins run GPG in batch mode.
-Ensure your `gpg-agent.conf` is configured with a long cache TTL, or signing will fail with a no pinentry error during longer builds.
+Ensure your `gpg-agent.conf` is configured with a long cache Time-To-Live (TTL), or signing might fail with a no pinentry error during longer builds.
 * Your local machine JAVA_HOME should be set to at least Java 8, but Java 17 or higher is recommended.
 This is just to run Maven, the `pom.xml` files along with the `toolchains.xml` determine the JDK version used to compile the projects.

 ### Maven Build Instructions